mrocklin/blog/_posts/work/2015-12-29-data-bandwidth.md

 This example demonstrates that we should focus on the weakest bandwidth first.
-Cheap changes like switching from JSON to msgpack can be more effective than expensive changes, like switching purchasing expensive hardware for fast storage.
+Cheap changes like switching from JSON to msgpack can be more effective than expensive changes, like purchasing expensive hardware for fast storage.

 ### Overlapping Bandwidths